Livarot

 Livarot ([livaʁo]) is a former commune in the Calvados department in the Normandy region in northwestern France.
 On 1 January 2016, it was merged into the new commune of Livarot-Pays-d'Auge.

-The population is composed of 2,052 inhabitants (in 2017) and the name of its inhabitants is Livarotais.
+The population is 2,045 inhabitants (in 2022) and the name of its inhabitants is Livarotais.

 The town is home to many companies of renown such as the Georges Leroy factory, Graindorge cheese manufacturing which produces Livarot, among others.
 The commune gave its name to its cheese; Livarot cheese.
 The La Fermière (CCLF) calvados cider is also produced in the commune.

 Geography

 Livarot is situated at the junction of the D4 and D579 roads.
 The nearest city is Caen, approximately 30 km to the north-west.

 Toponymy

 The place is attested late in the form Livarrot in 1155, and Livar(r)ou in 1156 or 1157.

 The etymological explanation of this place name has no unanimity among toponymists: